Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Dolphins have been underdogs by 2.5 points or more four times this year and have covered the spread twice.

-- The Dolphins have turned the ball over nine times this season, six more turnovers than the Falcons have forced (3).
+- This season the Dolphins have turned the ball over nine times, six more than the Falcons' takeaways (3).

 Home and road insights